CENDARI/documentation/source/admin/install/litef.rst

    paster sysadmin add litef -c /etc/ckan/production.ini

 Add the new sysadmin's API key to ``/etc/litef/application.conf``.

+Litef needs modifications to the CKAN dabase.

+.. todo:: document them

 Finally, Litef can be started by